-Native to the Mediterranean and popular in Mexican and Asian cuisine, kitchen gardeners across the country are growing cilantro (Coriandrum sativum) for it’s fresh, bright green and aromatic leaves.
-The annual’s pungent seeds — known as coriander — are dried and used, whole or ground, as a spice.
-Temperamental plants grow 1-3 feet tall and self-sow readily.
+Mexican cuisine gets a refreshing kick with this flavorful herb!
+Native to the Mediterranean, kitchen gardeners across the country enjoy growing cilantro (Coriandrum sativum) for its fresh, bright green and aromatic leaves.
+The annual’s pungent seeds — known as coriander — are dried and used as a spice, both whole and ground.

-Fact: The Chinese believed coriander provided immortality and it is thought that the crushed seeds, when added to warm wine, have aphrodisiac qualities.
+Fun Fact: The Chinese believed coriander provided immortality and it is thought that the crushed seeds, when added to warm wine, have aphrodisiac qualities.

 Cilantro may be grown in containers or home herb gardens.
-It requires regular water throughout the growing season and does best in full sun and loose soil amended with organic compost.
+It requires regular water throughout the garden season and does best in full sun and loose soil amended with organic compost.
 The plant will bolt (flower and go to seed) quickly in warm temperatures.

-How to Plant:
+How to Plant

 Tip: Make successive sowings every 2-4 weeks for continuous summer supplies.

-Pinch fresh leaves as needed when plants are growing vigorously.
+Pinch fresh leaves as needed when plants are thriving.
 As with most culinary herbs, cilantro is best picked early in the morning just as the dew evaporates.

-Seed Saving Instructions:
+Seed Saving Instructions

 To harvest seed, cut plants and tie upside down in a dry, dark place for several weeks until the seed turns brown.
 When dry, place flower heads in a paper bag and thresh until all seeds are removed.
 Sift out seed from chaff.
 Make sure seeds are completely dry before storing.